 We recommend trip in the period: June - October

-Practical information: It is possible to realize this program from 1st May to 31st October.
+Practical information: It is possible to realize this program from 1st May to 30th October.
 Still the trails in the Tatra Mountains can be covered with snow until 15th June.
 The trails in West Tatra valleys and peaks, even covered with snow, are not very difficult.
 The trail in the High Tatra Mountains is not recommended before 15th June for people not used to walking in the snow.
-In this case we recommend you the alternative route along the ridge of Gubalowka.

 Necessary equipment: sturdy walking boots and walking socks, a small rucksack, a water bottle with at least 1 litre capacity, sunglasses, sunhat, sun cream, rainwear, insect repellent.